-Chances are you won’t be taking your kids to the beach or pool every hot day we get this summer.
+Chances are you won’t be taking your kids to the beach or pool every hot day this summer.
 This is where our handy list of the top 20 summer playgrounds in and around the City of Parramatta will help.
 Remember, it’s best to avoid being out in the heat of the day (usually 11am to 2pm) and always wear a hat, put on sunscreen and take water with you.

 For great places to cool off with your kids, check out our comprehensive guide to Free Water Fun in and around Parramatta.